JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 ## What's next

-* Explore more chart examples in the [Kandy documentation](https://kotlin.github.io/kandy/examples.html).
+* Explore more chart examples in the [Kandy library documentation](https://kotlin.github.io/kandy/examples.html).
 * Find additional information about creating, exploring, and managing data frames in the [Kotlin DataFrame library documentation](https://kotlin.github.io/dataframe/info.html).
 * Learn about retrieving data from files, web sources, or databases in [Working with data sources](data-analysis-work-with-data-sources.md).
 * Learn more about data visualization in Kotlin Notebook in this [YouTube video]( https://www.youtube.com/watch?v=m4Cqz2_P9rI&t=4s).